-Nothing says winter like a steaming mug of spiced wine.
-We share our top tips on how to make the perfect mulled wine.
+Nothing says winter like a steaming mug of spiced booze whether it's cider or the perfect mulled wine.
+We share our top tips on how to make a festive toddy.

 Use all of these spices sparingly, particularly star anise and cloves, as they become very strong in flavour when left to stew at length.
 A touch of citrus complements these warm spices a treat.
 Orange and lemon won't let you down, but tangerine, clementine and mandarin will add an extra festive kick.

-A delicate drizzle of spiced rum, such as Sailor Jerry’s, ginger wine and cherry or apricot brandy can also work, but don’t go overboard.
+A delicate drizzle of spiced rum, such as Sailor Jerry, ginger wine and cherry or apricot brandy can also work, but don’t go overboard.
 Avoid anything that might curdle, strongly contrasting spirits or anything cloying – while it’s tempting to match the spices with something aniseedy, sambuca mulled wine would kill the party mood in an instant.

 Sweeten things up

-Lighten up the heavy booze and wintery spices with a sweetening agent.
+Lighten up the heavy booze and wintry spices with a sweetening agent.
 Add sugar at the beginning of the recipe so it gets a chance to dissolve.
 Stir regularly until it has disappeared.
 Most of our recipes use caster or granulated sugar due to their fine texture.
 You can always add a little extra sweetness later, but again make sure you stir to dissolve.

 If you’re going freestyle, honey or a flavoured syrup can be added to taste as the mix is taken off the heat, but make sure you give it a good stir.